Nepenthes rajah: Flowers

-Other characteristics

-The root system of N. rajah is notably extensive, although it is relatively shallow as in most Nepenthes species.

-All parts of the plant are covered in long, white hairs when young, but mature plants are virtually glabrous (lacking hair).
-This covering of hair is known as the indumentum.

-The colour of herbarium specimens is dark-brown in varying hues (see image).

-Little variation has been observed within natural populations of Nepenthes rajah and, consequently, no forms or varieties have been described.
-Furthermore, N. rajah has no true nomenclatural synonyms, unlike many other Nepenthes species, which exhibit greater variability.

 Carnivory

-Nepenthes rajah is a carnivorous plant of the pitfall trap variety.
+N. rajah is a carnivorous plant of the pitfall trap variety.
 It is famous for occasionally trapping vertebrates, even small mammals.
 There exist at least two records of drowned rats found in N. rajah pitchers.
 The first observation dates from 1862 and was made by Spenser St. John, who accompanied Hugh Low on two ascents of Mount Kinabalu.
 In 1988, Anthea Phillipps and Anthony Lamb confirmed the plausibility of this record when they managed to observe drowned rats in a large pitcher of N. rajah.
-In 2011, the discovery of a drowned mountain treeshrew (Tupaia montana) in a N. rajah pitcher was reported.

-Nepenthes rajah is also known to occasionally trap other small vertebrates, including frogs, lizards and even birds, although these cases probably involve sick animals, or those seeking shelter or water in the pitcher, and certainly do not represent the norm.
+In 2011, a drowned mountain treeshrew (Tupaia montana) in a N. rajah pitcher was reported.
+N. rajah occasionally traps other small vertebrates, including frogs, lizards and even birds, although these cases probably involve sick animals, or those seeking shelter or water in the pitcher, and certainly do not represent the norm.
 Insects, and particularly ants, comprise the majority of prey in both aerial and terrestrial pitchers.
-Other arthropods, such as centipedes, also fall prey to N. rajah.

-Nepenthes rafflesiana is one of the few other Nepenthes species reliably documented as having caught mammalian prey in its natural habitat.
-In Brunei, frogs, geckos and skinks have been found in the pitchers of this species.
-The remains of mice have also been reported.
-On September 29, 2006, at the Jardin botanique de Lyon in France, a cultivated N. truncata was photographed containing the decomposing corpse of a mouse.